 This course focuses on the process of social welfare policy formation, the history of social welfare policy in the United States, and the implications of policy change on individuals.
+Prerequisite: SOC 150 or instructor consent.
 Fall, odd years.

 SOC 400 SOCIOLOGICAL THEORY (W)